Class of 2005

 Missi Willmarth Stec, MSN'05, DNP'10, joined Wilson Health in Sidney, Ohio, in June 2021 as a certified nurse-midwife, and, in September, became a professor at Emory University's Nell Hodgson Woodruff School of Nursing in Atlanta.
 In 2017, she was named a fellow of the American Academy of Nursing.
 Missi is chair of the American College of Nurse-Midwives division of education.

 Erica Anderson Stone, MSN'05, was promoted to assistant professor at VUSN in June 2021, and authored "Best Practices in Nursing: Advocacy and Empowerment," published in September in Nursing Clinics of North America , for which she was editor.
-She earned her doctor of nursing practice from the University of Michigan in May 2018.
+She earned her doctor of nursing practice from the University of Michigan in Ann Arbor in May 2018.
 Her project is titled "Challenging Barriers to Physical Activity: An Urban Clinic-based Walking Intervention."
 Erica wrote a letter to the editor about full practice authority for advanced practice registered nurses that was printed by the Tennessean in May 2016.

 Missy Travis, MSN'05, is founder of IP&C Consulting, a provider of classes and other educational resources about infection prevention (2020).